Most Popular Reads

 Of course, if you actually are a web designer you can skip this one.
 Otherwise, take note.
 Web design and graphic design are rather technical fields with a lot of study about how design and functionality intersect to create a great user experience.
 I often see web design newbies trying to “improve” their sites with tons of badges, terrible color palette changes and annoying pop-ups.

 Getting a professional, usable and beautiful website without any coding has never been easier!
 Most online services offer you a selection of pre-designed templates to help make your site look professional and attractive as well as easy to use.
 Bigcommerce offers over 100 pre-built templates, including Style Editor-capable templates (meaning you can quickly and easily change the color scheme and fonts) and a selection of beautiful premium templates.
 I highly recommend using one of these templates or hiring a trusted web designer to build a custom theme instead of throwing your own together.
+This also makes it easier to change your theme if you ever want to give your website a new look or make it more attractive to potential buyers.

 Bonus: If you do want to become a web designer, there are a ton of online resources out there to get you started.
 Check out the free courses at CodeAcademy or W3Schools to learn the basics.
 Or you can really step up your game with a subscription to Treehouse where you can learn web development, design basics and business basics.